WebAssembly/instrument-tracing/proposals/instrument-tracing/ExampleUsage.md

 ## Code

-Here is an example of an example kernel (SAXPY) surrounded by trace instructions
+Here is an example kernel (SAXPY) surrounded by trace instructions

 ```wasm
 (module